 How often do you mow your lawn

 It depends on how much you fertilize and water your lawn.
 If you do it very often then two times a month is good.
-If you forget to water the grass sometimes, then let the grass grow longer first.
+But if you forget to water the grass sometimes, then let the grass grow longer first.

 How to mow